wcleeah/servergo/README.md

 # ServerGo
-A experimental server so that i can understand how a http server works, it starts a tcp server, and some hand craft http parsing.
+A experimental server so that i can understand how a http server works, it starts a tcp server, and a hand crafted http server.
 It is absolutely not for production, it is only for me to try building a http server in go.

 ## Product
 - A HTTP server from scratch (TCP server -> response)
-- CORS
-- based on region and mode return a restaurant name

 ## TODO
 - [x] parse body